Analyzing Human-Human Interactions: A Survey: Datasets

 \subsection{UT-Interaction}

 \textit{UT-Interaction} \citep{ryoo2010ut} contains 20 sequences and six interaction classes.
-With almost static background, limited occlusions and a fixed viewpoint, the classification difficulty is low compared to more recent datasets.
+With almost static background, limited occlusions and a fixed viewpoint, the classification difficulty is low.
 UT-Interaction is used as benchmark for many methodologies, ranging from bounding boxes techniques \citep{motiian2017online,shu2017concurrence} to bags-of-visual-words \citep{shariat2013new,nour2014human}.
 Some works have also addressed the detection of interactions in both space and time \citep{van2018hands}.